Justin Herbert Player Prop Bets for NFL Week 17 | Los Angeles vs. Denver 1/2/2022

 Season Stats

-- He's also contributed in the ground game, with 299 rushing yards (19.9 ypg) on 57 carries with three rushing touchdowns.
+- He's also contributed on the ground, with 299 rushing yards (19.9 ypg) on 57 carries with three rushing touchdowns.

-- The Chargers have thrown the ball in 61.2% of their plays from scrimmage this year while running the ball 38.8% of the time.
+- The Chargers have thrown the football in 61.2% of their plays from scrimmage this year while staying on the ground 38.8% of the time.
 This offensive attack ranks eighth in the NFL in points scored.

 - Herbert has thrown 89 passes in the red zone this season, 50.0% of his team's red zone plays.